KirilStrezikozin/BakeMaster-Blender-Addon/docs/start/install/install.rst

 Download the latest version
 ===========================

-Download the latest BakeMaster add-on version from the Blender Market or Gumroad.
+Download the latest BakeMaster add-on version from the **Blender Market** or **Gumroad**.
 We recommend installing the latest one, as we deliver stability and functionality improvements with each new version.

-A demo version can be also installed from the GitHub repo:
+A demo version can be also installed from the `GitHub repo <https://github.com/KirilStrezikozin/BakeMaster-Blender-Addon>`__:
 Go to the ``install/`` directory and download a zip folder.
-See BakeMaster Versions for the difference between the Demo and the Full version.
+See `BakeMaster Versions <https://bakemaster-blender-addon.readthedocs.io/en/latest/versions/versions.html>`__ for the difference between the Demo and the Full version.

 After downloading a zipped add-on folder, **do not unzip** it.
 Go to your Blender Preferences and install it.
-The add-on folder can be then accessed withing Blender's ``scripts/addons/`` directory after.
+The add-on folder can be then accessed within Blender's ``scripts/addons/`` directory after.

 Install BakeMaster into Blender
 ===============================

-For the add-on to work, you need to install in into Blender:
+For the add-on to work, you need to install it into Blender:

 1. Open Blender
 2. Go to Edit > Preferences > Add-ons